 [LUM#21] Anatomy of a Fall

 Has the Great Green Wall of Africa project, launched in 2008, already failed?
-Many people believe so, given the lack of progress observed.
-Political instability in many of the countries involved and the delay in the promised funding are now hindering soil rehabilitation through forest planting—a project that may have existed only on paper.
+Many people believe so, given the apparent lack of progress.
+Political instability in many of the countries involved and the failure to secure promised funding are now hindering soil rehabilitation through the planting of forests that may never have existed outside of on paper.

 © Thierry Berrod – Mona Lisa Production

 In 2008, 11 countries participated in the launch of the initiative: Senegal, Mauritania, Mali, Burkina Faso, Niger, Nigeria, Chad, Sudan, Eritrea, Ethiopia, and Djibouti.
-The goal: to plant trees along a 15-kilometer-wide strip of land, stretching across a 7,000-kilometer belt from Dakar to Djibouti, to prevent the desertification of land degraded by human activities (see: Research sol majeur, November 10, 2021, LUM Magazine 15).
-“Hence the somewhat misleading term ‘wall against the desert,’ but the Sahara isn’t advancing; it’s just reclaiming surface area , the researcher subtly clarifies .
+The goal: to plant trees along a 15-km-wide strip of land, stretching along a 7,000-km belt from Dakar to Djibouti, to prevent the desertification of land degraded by human activities (see: Research sol majeur, November 10, 2021, LUM Magazine 15).
+“Hence the somewhat misleading term ‘wall against the desert,’ but the Sahara isn’t advancing—it’s just reclaiming land,” the researcher subtly clarifies .

 Under the trees

-The stakeholders involved in the Great Green Wall have therefore decided to plant only native tree species.
-Two species are prioritized: the Senegal acacia, which produces gum arabic—a highly valued ingredient in pharmaceuticals—and the balanites, whose bark and thorns also have commercial value.
-“The GMV is primarily presented as an environmental restoration project,” notes Robin Duponnois.
-“But beneath the trees lie social and economic challenges, such as the integration of crop farming and livestock raising—which have always been at odds in these regions—entrepreneurship, the promotion of local terroir, and so on.” ” (The Great Green Wall: Capitalizing on Research and Promoting Local Knowledge, A. Dia, R. Duponnois, 2012, IRD Editions).
+The stakeholders involved in the Great Green Wall project have therefore decided to plant only native tree species.
+Two species are prioritized: the Senegal acacia, which produces gum arabic—a prized ingredient in pharmaceuticals—and the balanites, whose bark and thorns also have commercial value.
+“The Green Great Wall is primarily presented as an environmental restoration project,” notes Robin Duponnois.
+“But beneath the trees lie social and economic challenges, such as reconciling crop farming and livestock raising—which have always been at odds in these regions—as well as entrepreneurship, the promotion of local heritage, and so on.” ” (The Great Green Wall: Capitalizing on Research and Promoting Local Knowledge, A. Dia, R. Duponnois, 2012, IRD Editions).

 A locomotive without a car

-In Senegal, for example, multi-purpose gardens have been co-developed in many villages.
+In Senegal, for example, multipurpose gardens have been co-developed in many villages.
 “The women were trained so they could sell their produce and stop traveling 30 kilometers every week to get to the market.”
-The gardens found their audience before they, too, were affected by the GMV project’s decline.
+The gardens found their audience before they, too, were affected by the GMV project’s loss of momentum.
 “In the village of Tessekere, the funding needed to repair a water pipe never arrived, so the garden was gradually abandoned.
-There is no continuity in project development, even though we have the technology and the processes, he notes with a touch of bitterness.
+There’s no continuity in project development, even though we have the technology and the processes, he notes with a hint of bitterness.

 Trees of Peace